Saksham0109/RL-DQN/README.md

 # Taxi
 Implemented DQN on Taxi Environment and a custom made Environment using Stable Baselines3.
 Being new to RL,I first decided to implement DQN(RL algorithm) to the well known Taxi environment.
-Then i made a custom environment involving a delivery system that the agent had to learn.I tried implementing DQN on this alongside finetuning the reward function.The agent showed significant improvement which i have saved in the tensorboard files.
+Then i made a custom environment involving a delivery system that the agent had to learn.
+I tried implementing DQN on this alongside finetuning the reward function.
+The agent showed significant improvement which i have saved in the tensorboard files.

 ## TaxiEnv